White Springs Timeline

 It would be difficult to imagine this picturesque holiday complex found in Pontarddulais near Swansea, being anything other than a totally natural occurring phenomenon.
 One certainly would never imagine that in fact it was totally man made and had been designed and made by one man alone.

 The peace and tranquility that is White Springs today is the result of love and dedication.

-In 1985 Vince was a landscape gardener and bought the 37 acre site from the local steel works.
+In 1985, the late Vince was a landscape gardener and bought the 37 acre site from the local steel works.
 The land consisted mainly of a peat bog and he had wanted to expand and supplement his already thriving turf and landscaping business by selling the soil and reshape the landscape which was always something close to his heart.

 An Idea is Born

 Vince very early on discovered that the area was prone to spring wells, as this sleepy rather low valley had a naturally occurring high water table and it was realised that every time he dug a hole on the site it would be full of water the next day.

 In the beginning this caused a lot of frustration for Vince as it was proving annoying when trying to extract the peat, something that he had not bargained on and didn't quite figure in with his business plans, however as the project started to take shape and not being the sort of person who doesn't find advantage with everything he does, an idea began to form and some digging later he produced the first picturesque lake which he named the Fly Lake or the Rainbow lake and a new venture was born.